“Don’t you know that everybody’s got a fairyland of their own?”

 Valerie Lawson, Pamela L. Travers’s biographer, concluded that “this book had been one for the insiders.
 Or perhaps for Pamela alone, a woman talking to herself.”

 And although it is true that Pamela sometimes tended to write her essays in a hermetical manner, she was NOT talking to herself.
-She was expressing inner states and beliefs which unfortunately had no interest for the public.
-Or, maybe the public was simply unable to understand her.
+Maybe the public was simply unable to understand her.
 Her retelling of Sleeping Beauty is based upon “Briar-Rose” (Dornrpschen) which is the Grimm’s version of the fairy tale.
-There is also an Afterword in which Pamela writes a comparative study of the Grimm’s version and four other versions from different countries and periods in time, namely: “The Beauty Sleeping in the Wood” (La Belle au Bois Dormant), “Sun, Moon and Talia” (Sole.
-Luna e Talia), “The Queen of Tibber Tintye,” and the “Petrified Mansion.”
-The Afterword will be explored in the Third part of this blog post.
+There is also an Afterword in which Pamela writes a comparative study of the Grimm’s version and four other versions from different countries and periods in time, namely: “The Beauty Sleeping in the Wood” (La Belle au Bois Dormant), “Sun, Moon and Talia” (Sole, Luna e Talia), “The Queen of Tibber Tintye,” and the “Petrified Mansion.”

 Now, back to Pamela L. Travers’s retelling of Sleeping Beauty.
 The Grimm’s version is quite short compared to the detailed 45 pages of Pamela’s retelling.